 - The only costs for this pilot are staff time collecting data.
 The inaugural implementation of the CBP Acute Care Module and the Screening and Prevention Module are offered to ACHA Institutional Members free of charge.
 (Note that fees may be required to participate in future implementation of these and additional modules as they are introduced.)

 This is a voluntary program that will provide a better understanding of the clinical practice on various college campuses.
+While self-analysis can sometimes be a difficult task, we encourage those partaking in the Clinical Benchmarking Program to do so with a relatively critical lens.
+Those who are most honest with their self-assessments stand to benefit the most in terms of ongoing improvement processes.
 Our hope is that understanding how the clinical quality measures on your campus compare to those of similar institutions will assist your health center and university officials in decision-making for resources and programs for improvement.

 The Benchmarking Committee will continue to evaluate